pjs_ a year ago

 Where I come from, we call two-wheeled automobiles motorbikes.
 Very cool simulation though!

-• dotancohen 15 days ago
+• dotancohen a year ago

 The simulation that these cars are driving in has no third dimension for the vehicle to fall over into (or where to put another pair of wheels).
 So, like a traditional four-wheeled car, these vehicles do not tip over at 0 velocity.
 I think that property is enough to qualify their behaviour as more similar to four-wheeled cars than motorbikes.

-aqfamnzc 15 days ago
+aqfamnzc a year ago

 Reminds me of a phenomenal Android app called Cell Lab where you could create all kinds of multi- or single-celled organisms to live in a petri dish.
 You could crank up the radiation levels to let things mutate and evolve if so desired.

-sssilver 15 days ago
+sssilver a year ago

 Am I correct that it’s impossible for this system to evolve any kind of a suspension mechanism, no matter what the mutation parameters are?

-dexderp 15 days ago
+dexderp a year ago

 Interesting.
 Is there a way to do this in a 3d physics based simulation environment.
 It would be cool to see if a genetic algorithm could be used to discover new aerodynamic configurations for drones/other platforms in simulation.